rishikasnehi/Snake_Game-using-python/README.md

    python snake.py
    ```

-*(Make sure you use the correct filename if the main game file is named differently.)*

-## Gameplay
+## 🎮 Gameplay Controls (A S W D)

-- Use arrow keys to control the direction of the snake.
+Use these keys to control the snake:

-- Each time the snake eats the food, it grows longer and the score increases.
+- **W** → Move Up
+- **S** → Move Down
+- **A** → Move Left
+- **D** → Move Right

+---

+## 🕹️ Gameplay Rules

+- Eat food to grow longer
+- Score increases with every food item eaten
+- Game over if:
+  - The snake hits a wall
-- The game is over if the snake collides with the wall or itself.
+  - The snake collides with its own body

+---

+## 🤝 Contributing

+Feel free to submit issues or pull requests to improve the game.